 Cooling Features

-- Certifications: CertiPUR-US and OEKO-TEX certifications ensure the mattress is made without harmful chemicals and is safe for use.
+- Certifications: Look for certifications like CertiPUR-US (for foam) and OEKO-TEX (for fabrics) to ensure the mattress is made without harmful chemicals.

 Firm Mattress Comparison (Under $500)